23andMe/Yamale/README.md

 ----------
 ### Testing
 Yamale uses [Tox](https://tox.readthedocs.org/en/latest/) to run its tests against multiple Python versions.
 To run tests, first checkout Yamale, install Tox, then run `make test` in the Yamale's root directory.
 You may also have to install the correct Python versions to test with as well.

+### Releasing
+Yamale uses Travis to upload new tags to PyPi.
+To release a new version:
+1. Make a commit with the new version in `setup.py`.
+2. Run `make test`.
+3. Push to `master`.
+4. Run `make release`.
+Travis will take care of the rest.